 CO2 vs Nitrogen Quiz

 CO2, pure nitrogen, or a blended gas mix?
-The wrong choice leads to flat beer, overcarbonation, or ruined foam.
-This quiz identifies the exact gas your system needs, the right equipment to use it safely, and warns you about common gas mistakes — including the beer-gas-on-regular-beer mistake that ruins kegs.
+The wrong choice leads to flat beer, over-carbonation, or ruined foam.
+Answer 5 quick questions and we'll identify the exact gas, equipment, and serving settings your system needs.

 —